elesiuta/pyxargs/README.md

-                        stdin   = build commands from standard input and execute in the base directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode = stdin --delim char          input items are terminated by the specified delimiter instead of whitespace and trailing whitespace is removed, automatically sets mode = stdin -a file               read items from file instead of standard input to build commands, automatically sets mode = stdin -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames -I replace-str        replace occurrences of replace-str in the command(s) with input, default: {}
+                        stdin   = build commands from standard input and execute in the base directory -0, --null            input items are terminated by a null character instead of by whitespace, sets input-mode=stdin -d delim              input items are terminated by the specified delimiter instead of whitespace and trailing whitespace is removed, sets input-mode=stdin -a file               read items from file instead of standard input to build commands, sets input-mode=stdin -E eof-str            ignores any input after eof-str, sets input-mode=stdin -c max-chars          omits any command line exceeding max-chars, no limit by default
+  -I replace-str        replace occurrences of replace-str in the command(s)
+                        with input, default: {}
   --resub pattern repl replace-str
-                        replace occurrences of replace-str in the command(s) with re.sub(patten, repl, input) --py                  executes command(s) as python code using exec(), beware of side effects
-  --pyev                evaluates command(s) as python expression(s) using
+                        replace occurrences of replace-str in the command(s) with re.sub(patten, repl, input) -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames --py                  executes command(s) as python code using exec() --pyev                evaluates command(s) as python expression(s) using eval()
-                        eval()
   --import library [library ...]
-                        runs exec("import " + library) on each library, beware
-                        of side effects
-  --importstar library [library ...]
+                        executes 'import <library>' for each library --importstar library [library ...]
-                        runs exec("from " + library + " import *") on each
-                        library, beware of side effects --pre "code" ["code" ...]
+                        executes 'from <library> import *' for each library --pre "code" ["code" ...]
-                        runs exec(code) for each line of code before execution, beware of side effects --post "code" ["code" ...]
+                        runs exec(code) for each line of code before execution --post "code" ["code" ...]
-                        runs exec(code) for each line of code after execution, beware of side effects
-  -p int                number of processes --interactive         prompt the user before executing each command -n, --norun           prints commands without executing them -v, --verbose         prints commands
-  -w, --csv             writes results to pyxargs-<yymmdd-hhmmss>.csv in
+                        runs exec(code) for each line of code after execution -P max-procs          number of processes, default: 1 -p, --interactive     prompt the user before executing each command, only proceeds if response starts with 'y' or 'Y' -n, --norun           prints commands without executing them -v, --verbose         prints commands before executing them -w, --csv             writes results to pyxargs-<yymmdd-hhmmss>.csv in os.getcwd()
-                        os.getcwd()
+  --version             print version number
 ```
 ## Examples
 ```